OmarMAttia7/storefront-deployment/docs/PIPELINE.md

 - Run tests for backend and frontend
 - Build the application

+## Hold

+Requires test & build job to run and succeed

+- Wait for approval

 ## Deploy

-Requires previous job to run and succeed first
+Requires the hold job to be approved

 - Create docker image
 - Install NodeJS and Yarn